-Travelling with a ferry from Athens to Santorini will be a piece of cake for you, after reading this!
+Traveling with a ferry from Athens to Santorini will be a piece of cake for you, after reading this!

 Well, this might be a rhetorical question.
 This is because there is a bunch of reasons why Santorini is in the bucket list of many people!

-Its volcanic landscape, its romantic sunsets and its breathtaking views are just some of them.
+Its volcanic landscape, its romantic sunsets, and its breathtaking views are just some of them.
 Not to mention the amphitheatrically built villages of Oia and Fira.
 Pure perfection!

 You might actually need to pinch yourself to know that you are not dreaming!